-Related to the management of defense nuclear waste, the Senate amendment to H.J.Res.
-2 would provide \$336 million for the site characterization of Yucca Mountain to develop a centralized repository for high-level defense and civilian nuclear waste.
-This amount is \$257 million less than the Administration's request of \$593 million.
-In the 107th Congress, the Senate Appropriations Committee approved a similar action, whereas the House Appropriations Committee would have provided \$525 million for the site characterization of Yucca Mountain.
-In addition to funding for DOE, the Senate amendment to H.J.Res.
-2 would appropriate approximately \$140 million for the FUSRAP program, the same as requested.
-The Senate Appropriations Committee approved a similar action in the 107th Congress, but the House Appropriations Committee would have provided \$150 million.
+In addition to funding for DOE, P.L.
+108-7 also appropriated \$144 million for the FUSRAP program, administered by the Army Corps of Engineers.
+This amount is \$3 million more than the Administration's request of \$141 million, and is \$4 million more than the FY2002 funding level of \$140 million.
 As discussed earlier, the FUSRAP program addresses low-level radioactive contamination at sites that were primarily owned by private contractors who processed and stored uranium and thorium ores during the early years of the U.S. nuclear weapons program.